 Four principles of deeply effective math teaching

 If you were asked what were the most important principles in mathematics teaching, what would you say?
-I wasn't really asked, but I started thinking, and came up with these basic habits or principles that can keep your math teaching on the right track.
+I wasn't really asked, but I started thinking, and came up with these basic habits that can keep your math teaching on the right track.

 Principle 1: Let It Make Sense

 Let us strive to teach for understanding of mathematical concepts and procedures, the "why" something works, and not only the "how".

 This understanding, as I'm sure you realize, doesn't always come immediately.
 It may take even several years to grasp a concept.
 For example, place value is something children understand partially at first, and then that deepens over a few years.

 However, spiraling has pitfalls also: if your child doesn't get a concept, don't blindly "trust" the spiraling and think, "Well, she gets it the next year when the book comes back around to it."

 The next year's schoolbook won't necessarily present the concept at the same level - the presentation might be too difficult.
 If a child doesn't "get it", they might need very basic instruction for the concept again.

 The "how" something works is often called procedural understanding: the child knows how to work long division or knows the procedure for fraction addition.
 It is often possible to learn the "how" mechanically without understanding why something works.
 Procedures learned this way are often forgotten very easily.

 The relationship between the "how" and the "why" - or between procedures and concepts - is complex.
 One doesn't always come totally before the other, and it also varies from child to child.
 And, conceptual and procedural understanding actually help each other: conceptual knowledge (understanding the "why") is important for the development of procedural fluency, while fluent procedural knowledge supports the development of further understanding and learning.